Propagating data-driven galaxy redshift distribution uncertainties in 3$\times$2-pt analyses: Results

 In order to better understand the origin of these discrepancies, we look into the interplay of the figure of merit parameter, $S_{\rm 8}$, with the parameters of the different galaxy distribution uncertainty models.
 We find that the different constraints on $S_{\rm 8}$ are linked to different galaxy distribution uncertainty models cutting the degeneracy with the galaxy bias parameters, $b_{\rm g}^i$, at different ranges.
 In Fig. \ref{fig: bias} we plot the 1D and 2D marginal posteriors of the parameters.
 Given the dimensionality of the parameter space, we plot the mean galaxy bias parameter, $\langle b_{\rm g} \rangle = \frac{1}{n_{\rm lenses}}\sum_i^{n_{\rm lenses}} b_{\rm g}^i$, across the lens tomographic bins.
 In this plot we can observe how the negative correlation between the two parameters leads to different $S_{\rm 8}$ constraints when the different galaxy redshift distribution models cut the degeneracy at different ranges.

 We also investigate the redshift dependency of the interaction between the different galaxy distribution uncertainty models and galaxy bias parameters.
 In Fig. \ref{fig: bias_z} we show the evolution of the constraints on the galaxy bias parameters from each galaxy distribution uncertainty model as function of the mean redshift of their associated tomographic bin.
 We see that, as redshift increases, the relative difference between the bias constraints of each $\boldsymbol{n}(\boldsymbol{z})$ uncertainty model increases, meaning that going beyond the shifts \& stretches model has more impact for higher redshift bins where the uncertainty is the largest.
-Moreover, we also observe that for all bins except the fifth the shifts \& stretches model results in the higher standard deviation for the associated galaxy bias parameters.
-This suggests that the larger degradation of the $S_{\rm 8}$ constraint caused by the PCA model is due to its higher impact in the highest redshift bin.
+Moreover, we also observe that the PCA model results in the higher standard deviation for the associated galaxy bias parameters.
+Notably, the GP model yields narrower galaxy bias constraints than the simples shift model for all the tomographic bins except the last.
+This suggests that the larger degradation of the $S_{\rm 8}$ constraint caused by the PCA and GP models is due to their impact on the highest redshift bin.

 Having shown that the choice of galaxy distribution uncertainty model has a meaningful impact in the obtained cosmological constraints, we now investigate the potential biases incurred by each $\boldsymbol{n}(\boldsymbol{z})$ uncertainty model.
 We do so by evaluating our theory code at a fixed cosmology for each $\boldsymbol{n}(\boldsymbol{z})$ sample in the calibration ensemble.
 This generates generate an ensemble of fake data vectors based on the original redshift distributions.
 We then derive the parameter values of each $\boldsymbol{n}(\boldsymbol{z})$ uncertainty model from each $\boldsymbol{n}(\boldsymbol{z})$ sample in the calibration ensemble.
 Assuming the same fixed cosmology, we evaluate our theory code at the mean $\boldsymbol{n}(\boldsymbol{z})$ of the calibration ensemble modified by each of the models given the parameter values associated with each sample.
 Finally, we compare the reference ensemble of data vectors with the ensemble generated by each model using a $\chi^2$ measure given by the covariance of our data.
 More formally, we compute: